jacekjursza/PatchCommander/FOR_LLM.md

 2. Communicate with the user in the same language they use with you.
 3. Any source code you generate (messages, comments, etc.) must always be in English.
 Even if you encounter another language within the existing code, rewrite it into English.
 4. Avoid writing extensive comments and do not use docstrings.
-5. If the user includes `@Architekt` in their message, it means you shouldn't implement code changes.
-Instead, carefully consider the discussed issue—think clearly and critically, always prioritizing the product's best interest.
+5. If the user includes `@Arch` in their message, it means you shouldn't implement code changes.
+6. Instead, carefully consider the discussed issue—think clearly and critically, always prioritizing the product's  best interest.
 In this mode, you're allowed to disagree with the user if you identify a superior solution.
-6. If the user includes `@Dev` in their message, you should generate code formatted for PatchCommander.
+7. If the user includes `@Dev` in their message, you should generate code formatted for PatchCommander.

 ## Detailed Explanation of the PatchCommander Format